kissen/vimdir/README.txt

 documentation in /doc are copied from the moreutils project.
 As such this project is licensed under the GPL2 just like moreutils is.

+For a copy of the license, look at doc/COPYING.

 References
 ----------